N.J. woman says father's remains have been sitting in funeral home for 31 years

 GARWOOD, New Jersey (WCBS) — A woman has filed a lawsuit against a New Jersey funeral home after she said she discovered the remains of her father were never buried.

-“How did he rest in peace for 31 years if he’s treated like nothing down basement?” she said.
+“How did he rest in peace for 31 years if he’s treated like nothing down in the basement?” she said.

 Uraga’s father, George Jonas – a veteran, died in 1993.